Marriage Is a Crazy Thing

-Marriage Is a Crazy Thing is a 2002 South Korean erotic film, and the second film directed by South Korean poet-turned-director Yoo Ha.
+Marriage Is a Crazy Thing is a 2002 South Korean erotic romance film starring Kam Woo-sung and Uhm Jung-hwa.
+This film directed by South Korean poet-turned-director Yoo Ha as his second film.

 Story

 Joon-young (Kam Woo-sung) is a Korean professor of English literature and a perpetual bachelor.
 But when he meets Yeon-hee (Uhm Jung-hwa) on a blind date, his days of bachelorhood seem numbered.
 But because of the views both of them have on marriage, she marries someone else and the professor becomes her kept man, living with her only on weekends.
 But even this limited relationship brings up the conflicts that result in fights and jealousy.